open-telemetry/opentelemetry-specification/specification/trace/tracestate-probability-sampling.md

 occasional failure, then be saved with the seed that produced the passing result.
 This should be documented.

+Tests can be implemented using a another SDK's test, for example.

 #### Power of two sampling probability

 This MAY use an exact binomial test or it may use a Chi-squared test